ef10007/Holiday_Vibes/README.md

 (28.Mar.2019: We stored a JSON file contains the Country names and their city names in the static folder and imported it with jQuery.getJSON() function.
 To display country name list on the select box first, we called JSON file and extracted keys that are country names.
 After that, the chosen country name was declared as a variable that used to invoke the function to get the city name.
 )

+(1st.Apr.2019: We tried to receive the values from the query parameters that essential for displaying its calendar.
+It was simply implemented by 'request.args.get()' in the same route.)

 * Search